 The School of Business and Economics runs a common mechanism for Master thesis registration aiming at good matches in line with student preferences.
 Therefore, the student dean's office provides a short survey at the end of each semester.
 The survey asks about which modules you have already taken, your grades and the work unit (i.e. team) you would like to be supervised by.
 Based on this survey, students will be distributed to the work units (teams).
-The next survey will take place at the end of summer semester 2021 (for writing a Master thesis during winter semester 2021/22).
+The next survey will take place at the end of winter semester 2022/23 (for writing a Master thesis during summer semester 2023).
 Please be aware that we can only supervise your thesis if you have successfully participated in the survey.

 Further information regarding formal guidelines and the content of the Master thesis can be found here.

 For the formal registration of the Master thesis, you have to fill out the registration form and bring it to the examination office during their office hours.
 Afterwards, they will send you a form where you have to specify a title and the deadline for submitting your Master thesis.
-Please bring this form along during office hours of Professor Müller to fill it out and have it signed by Professor Müller.
-Once he has signed the form you can hand it in at the examination office during their office hours.
+Please bring this form along during office hours of Professor Müller/Professor Mutschler to fill it out and have it signed.
+Once the form has been signed you can hand it in at the examination office during their office hours.
 Then, the official period of time to work on your thesis starts.

 Please also check the guidelines (Prüfungsordnung) provided by the examination office with respect to formal requirements and information regarding the timeline for the work on your thesis.